mgeraci/auto-hud/README.md

 python auto-hud.py
 ```

-Tehn visit localhost:5000.
+Then visit localhost:5000.
 But you'll need to add a configuration file before
 it starts up properly.
 What configuration file?
 Glad you asked.

 ## Configuration